-In marathon running, you have a ‘taper’ (generally of 3 weeks) where you ease your weekly mileage back down just before the race.
-This can lead to what is known (in the UK at least) as ‘taper madness’, where you’re bouncing off the walls with too much energy and anxious about everything feeling like a possible injury etc.
+In marathon running, you have a ‘taper’ (generally of 3 weeks) to ease your weekly mileage back down just before the race.
+This can lead to what is known (in the UK at least) as ‘taper madness,’ where you’re bouncing off the walls with too much energy and anxious about everything feeling like a possible injury, etc.

-My work colleague who has run as an elite has said that he struggles so much with the taper, that the only way he can cope when reducing the mileage is to increase the intensity.
-Not quite ideal, but it indicates that sometimes you have to just keep doing *something*.’
+My work colleague who has run as an elite has said that he struggles so much with the taper that the only way he can cope when reducing the mileage is to increase the intensity.
+Not quite ideal, but it indicates that sometimes you have to keep doing *something*.’

-No, you should do some sort of a pre-meet
+No, it would help if you did some a pre-meet

-I run the 800m/1600m and my typical pre-meet routine is 20min easy, 6x strides, 20min easy.
-Makes for about 5 miles of running and strides, which help your body get into the race mindset.
-The easy segments can go down to 10–15 mins if you’re tired and feel that it’s necessary.
+I run the 800m/1600m, and my typical pre-meet routine is 20min easy, 6x strides, 20min easy.
+It makes for about 5 miles of running and strides, which help your body get into the race mindset.
+The easy segments can go down to 10–15 mins if you’re tired and feel necessary.

 “Rest” is ambiguous

 Does easy 2 tempo run?
-That’s a rest day for a 10k runner, not necessarily a great choice but won’t break the bank.
+That’s a rest day for a 10k runner, not necessarily a great choice, but it won’t break the bank.

 Short 15-20 minute run?
-Not bad but again, doesn’t usually leave you feeling snappy for the next day.
+Not bad, but again, it doesn’t usually leave you feeling snappy for the next day.

-When you get to a meet that matters a short run to keep routine is appropriate, but you need to have something to prime your nervous system.
+When you get to a meet that matters, a short run to keep routine is appropriate, but you need to have something to prime your nervous system.
 Most coaches opt for doing some strides at a quick pace.
-Some light plyometric work or some explosive med ball or shot throws can also be done to get everything firing without doing so much that you feel fatigued.
+And can also do some light plyometric work or some explosive med ball or shot throws to get everything firing without doing so much that you feel fatigued.

 I think a full rest.
-If the track meet is in the morning the next day.
-If track meets in the afternoon can do a warmup and a few drills the morning before if comp is on the next day in the afternoon.
+Suppose the track meet is in the morning the next day.
+If track meets in the afternoon, do a warmup and a few drills the morning before if comp is on the next day.

-It depends most athletes do what we called pre-meet warm-ups the day before their meet.
-Basically you do your warm-up routine the way you will do it at the meet.
+It depends on most athletes do what we called pre-meet warm-ups the day before their meet.
+Basically, you do your warm-up routine the way you will do it at the meet.

 Take a couple of starts and just getting your mindset for your event.
 That takes no more than 45 mins.
-Now if you have an injury and your not 100%.
-Then go do your Therapy.
+Now, if you have an injury and your not 100%, then do your Therapy.
 But I wouldn’t do anything at all.
-Unless there is a conflict during the time you should be on the track.
+Unless there is a conflict during the time, you should be on track.

-Rest is a good idea but that does not mean complete rest.
-An easy run followed by some stretching or an easy workout routine just to tune up the body is a good idea.
+Rest is a good idea, but that does not mean complete rest.
+An easy run followed by stretching or an easy workout routine to tune up the body is a good idea.

-What I wouldn’t do is anything like a regular training or workout schedule as that will strain your muscles which is not a good idea before a meet.
+I wouldn’t do anything like a regular training or workout schedule that will strain your muscles, which is not a good idea before a meet.